 These are your essential home goods: such as food, canned goods, water, toilet, paper, toiletries.
 Those items are flying off the shelves.
-Since people aren’t going to the stores themselves, or these items have been hoarded and no longer available in stores, people are looking online to purchase these goods online.
+Since people aren’t going to the stores themselves, or these items have been hoarded and are no longer available in stores, people are looking online to purchase these goods online.

 Non-essential But Useful Items

 These are items that are not necessarily needed but are still very helpful during times of quarantine, including workout equipment, home office equipment like stand-up desks.
 Software that makes it easier to work remotely, and board or other games to pass the time also fall into this category.

 These are your everyday goods but aren’t necessarily needing to be purchased during quarantine: such as clothes, jewelry, makeup, fashion items.
 During this time of instability, people are holding back on their spending habits.